-IAS and IFRS introduce significant changes to the way that accounts must be prepared and presented, requiring a wider range of assets to be valued on an annual basis.
+International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) introduce significant changes to the way that accounts must be prepared and presented, requiring a wider range of assets to be valued on an annual basis.

-- Goodwill will be tested for impairment annually, and is marked down according to the conclusions of that annual process.
+- Goodwill is now tested for impairment annually, and is marked down according to the conclusions of that annual process.

-- A range of financial assets will need to be valued under IAS, including financial instruments and insurance contracts.
+- A range of financial assets now also need to be valued under IAS, including financial instruments and insurance contracts.
 IFRS requires share options to be valued as they are charged against the profit and loss account on an annual basis.

 - These considerable changes call for specialist valuation services that both understand the specific accounting implications and the wider commercial context in which those accounting valuations will apply.

-- PwC’s valuation services draw on considerable technical and financial specialisation, as well being able to access accounting specialists to deliver integrated advice to our clients.
+- PricewaterhouseCoopers' valuation services draw on considerable technical and financial specialisation, as well being able to access accounting specialists to deliver integrated advice to our clients.